Home » What Cleaning Products Are Safe Around Parrots?

 Laundry Detergents

-Leading detergent brands contain carcinogens, air pollutants, and hormone disrupters, which compromise the air quality of our homes.
+Leading detergent brands contain carcinogens, air pollutants, and hormone disrupters.

 Some owners line parrots’ cages with towels, providing them somewhere soft to play, land, and sleep.
 However, wash anything in the cage with a parrot-safe cleaning substance.

-Most laundry detergents contain synthetic fragrances, so personal laundry should be done with unscented Tide pods to reduce the risk of detergent remnants.
+Most laundry detergents contain synthetic fragrances.
+To reduce the risk of detergent remnants, personal laundry should be done with unscented Tide pods.
 Also, avoid fabric softeners.

 Window Cleaners

-If you use commercial chemicals to clean windows, don’t use a product that contains ammonia because it’s deadly to parrots.
-It takes about 1 week for ammonia to dissipate.
+If you use commercial chemicals to clean windows, don’t use a product containing ammonia.
+Ammonia is deadly to parrots and takes about one week to dissipate.

 If ammonia is combined with chlorine-containing water, chloramine gases will be released.